The Emerald Storm

 My fascination with the decline and fall of the Roman Empire continued into a novel about Attila the Hun called The Scourge of God (2005).

 I then approached the ancient world from a different perspective, writing a novel of pyramid lore set against Bonaparte’s 1798 invasion of Egypt, called Napoleon’s Pyramids (2007).
 This was the creation of my most popular character, American adventurer and rascal Ethan Gage.
 A sequel set during Napoleon’s 1799 invasion of the Holy Land, The Rosetta Key was published in 2008.
-Ethan returned in The Dakota Cipher in 2009, The Barbary Pirates in 2010, and The Emerald Storm in 2012.
-The Barbed Crown will appear in 2013, and I’m working on another for 2014.
+Ethan returned in The Dakota Cipher in 2009, The Barbary Pirates in 2010, The Emerald Storm in 2012, The Barbed Crown in 2013, and The Three Emperors in 2014.